adred/react-dropzone/README.md

 ## Usage

-Please to https://react-dropzone.js.org for documentation and examples.
+Please refer to https://react-dropzone.js.org for documentation and examples.
 The only difference this package offers is the `appendFiles` option which is set to true by default.

 ## License